What is a variable annuity, and how does it work?

 How are variable annuities regulated?

 Variable annuities are subject to the rules of a number of different regulatory bodies.
 Because they are insurance products, they are subject to state insurance law.
-And because they have investment elements, they are subject to the Internal Revenue Code, as well as to the federal laws and checks and balances that apply to investment vehicles.
-Variable annuities are regulated by the Securities Exchange Commission (SEC), and the registered representatives who help you create your variable annuity are overseen by the Financial Industry Regulatory Authority (FINRA).
-Although variable annuities are regulated by these agencies, the products are not approved by the regulators.
+And because they have investment elements, they are subject to the Internal Revenue Code, as well as federal laws that apply to securities products.
+Variable annuities are regulated by the Securities and Exchange Commission (SEC), and the registered representatives who help you create your variable annuity are overseen by the Financial Industry Regulatory Authority (FINRA).
+Although variable annuities are regulated by these agencies, the products themselves are not approved by the regulators.

-There are often optional riders you can purchase for your annuity that will help prevent your savings from losing value.
-These riders can ensure that your principal contributions won’t diminish, even if the market declines.
-This can potentially make them safer than other investments during a volatile market, but there is a charge for the extra protection.
+There are often optional riders you can purchase for your annuity that may help reduce downside risk.
+These riders can ensure that your principal contributions won’t diminish, even if the market declines, subject to contract terms and fees.
+This additional protection typically comes at an added cost.

 Are there variable annuity fees?

 Variable annuities are unique investment products because they offer guarantees, which could include a death benefit and access to principal-protection riders.
 But these guarantees come with fees.
-Variable annuity fees include mortality and expense charges, sales and withdrawal charges, administrative fees, investment management fees, and rider charges.
+Variable annuity fees may include mortality and expense charges, sales and withdrawal charges, administrative fees, investment management fees, and rider charges.
 With any investment product, it’s important to fully understand all the fees you’ll be paying, as they can materially affect the growth rate of your savings.
-Always ask for a prospectus that clearly defines the benefits and fees of any investment, so you can compare them.
-And if you have questions, don’t hesitate to ask your financial advisor for a detailed explanation.
+Always ask for a prospectus that clearly defines the benefits and fees of any investment so you can compare them.
+If you have questions, consult your financial professional for a detailed explanation.

 Are variable annuities tax-deferred?

-An annuity purchased with after-tax funds, or a nonqualified annuity, has no cap on how much you can contribute.
-It is allowed to grow tax-deferred, and you pay taxes on earnings only (not the principal) when you begin to withdraw funds or begin annuity payments.
+An annuity purchased with after-tax funds, or a nonqualified annuity, does not have IRS contribution limits in the same way that a 401(k) or IRA does.
+Earnings grow tax-deferred, and you pay taxes on earnings (not the principal) when you begin to withdraw funds or begin annuity payments.

-Note that tax-qualified plans already provide tax deferral under the Internal Revenue Code, so the annuity doesn’t give you any additional tax advantages.
-Since variable annuities offer both insurance and investment features, they are subject to more fees than other tax-qualified funding vehicles.
+Note that tax-qualified plans already provide tax deferral under the Internal Revenue Code, so the annuity does not provide additional tax deferral beyond the plan itself.
+Since variable annuities offer both insurance and investment features, they may be subject to more fees than other tax-qualified funding vehicles.

 Is a variable annuity a good idea?

 A variable annuity isn’t right for everyone.
 Depending on your situation, other investment options or a fixed annuity may be a better fit.
 Variable annuities can be an effective way to supplement retirement income.
 A variable annuity investment portfolio can be built to address a variety of return and risk objectives.
-Consult your financial professional to go over all your options.
+Consult your financial professional to review all available options.

 Scenario #1: Starting early

 You are in your 40s and just got a promotion at work.
 You’re already contributing the maximum to your company-provided 401(k) and would like to find a way to save further for a comfortable retirement.
-A variable deferred annuity will give you an additional way to grow tax-deferred savings in the market.
-When you annuitize those savings, you’ll be able to count on annuity payments for your entire lifetime, even if other savings don’t last.
+A variable deferred annuity can provide an additional way to grow tax-deferred savings in the market.
+When you annuitize those savings, you may be able to receive annuity payments for your lifetime, subject to the terms of the contract.

 Scenario #2: Converting at retirement

-You are retiring next year and want to convert some of your investments into an annuity to protect against running out of savings.
-You first look at an immediate annuity, which will begin payouts right away, but the monthly payout will be modest.
-You’d like some market-based growth, and since you plan to live off other investments for at least a few years, a variable deferred annuity can be worth more when you need to annuitize these savings.
+You are retiring next year and want to convert some of your investments into an annuity to help protect against running out of savings.
+You first look at an immediate annuity, which will begin payouts right away, but the monthly payout may be modest.
+You’d like some market-based growth, and since you plan to live off other investments for at least a few years, a variable deferred annuity may be worth more when you decide to annuitize these savings.

 How do variable annuities compare with 401(k)s and IRAs?

-These taxed-deferred retirement savings vehicles are similar to the accumulation phase of variable annuities.
+These tax-deferred retirement savings vehicles are similar to the accumulation phase of variable annuities.
 Most financial professionals advise that you take full advantage of them, but both have caps on how much you can contribute each year.
-So, after you have maxed out your 401(k) or IRA contributions, you may wish to contribute to a variable annuity.
-Bear in mind that 401(k) and IRA savings aren’t guaranteed to last for your entire life, as lifetime annuities are.
+After you have maxed out your 401(k) or IRA contributions, you may wish to contribute to a variable annuity.
+Bear in mind that 401(k) and IRA savings are not guaranteed to last for your entire life, as lifetime annuities are.
 You could, however, roll over a portion of your 401(k) or IRA savings into an immediate lifetime annuity when you are ready for retirement.

 Conclusion

 Variable annuities are one of many important retirement savings tools.
 To find the right mix and ensure that you and your family are taken care of now and in the future, you should have a knowledgeable financial professional on your side.
-We can help you go over your retirement checklist and create a customized plan to get the most out of your golden years.
+We can help you go over your retirement checklist and create a customized plan to support your long-term retirement goals.

 Variable Annuity FAQs